Sojasmine/swedevco/README.md

    ### Project goals

-   * Making a website that uses HTML, CSS, Javascript, Python, Flask and MongoDB.
+   * Create a website that uses HTML, CSS, Javascript, Python, Flask and MongoDB.
-   * Making a website that is easy to navigate and simple.
+   * Create a website that is easy to navigate and simple.
-   * Making a website that provides users and site owners to post or share a job advertisement.
+   * Create a website that provides users and site owners to post or share a job advertisement.
-   * Making a fully responsive site that is compatible with all devices.
+   * Create a fully responsive site that is compatible with all devices.
-   * Allow users and site owners to Create, Read, Update and Delete job advertisements.
+   * Create users and site owners to Create, Read, Update and Delete job advertisements.

    ### User Stories